Certificates of Electrical Safety community information

 If you need a Certificate of Electrical Safety for completed electrical work and Energy Safe Victoria is unable to provide a copy or identify the original Registered Electrical Contractor/ Licensed Electrical Worker, consider getting another A Registered Electrical Contractor/ Licensed Electrical Worker to check and test the electrical work and ask them to provide a COES for that work.

 Note: For safety checks completed on rental properties as per the Residential Tenancies Regulations 2021, an Energy Safe Victoria Certificate of Electrical Safety is not the correct form to be used for electrical checks.
 However, a Certificate of Electrical Safety must be issued if any electrical repair or maintenance work is carried out.
-Please see our page on for more information.
+Please see our page on Residential tenancy changes for more information.

 Charging customers fees for COES